samathaluca/new-lazycamp/README.md

 As a user I would appreciate tooltips to ensure I do not make mistakes when I make my booking.

-As a user I would like to make final checks to my booking before payment is made.
+As a user I may make a mistake in my booking and I need a final check to ensure all details I have chosen are correct before making payment.

 As a user I want to be able to use familiar chat messaging e.g. Facebook messaging.
 I can then check when the recipient last checked the messages and know when my message has been seen.
-I would prefer this to an unfamiliar chatbox not knowing if I am being responded to by a bot or a real person.
+I would prefer this to an unfamiliar chatbox not knowing if I am being responded to by a not or a real person.

-## Professionals/Business Users
+## Professionals/Business User stories.

 As a business user I want to promote my campspot and fill it up to the last minute to maximise bookings during the short camping season.

-As a business user I want to easily add and update campspot details.
+As a business user I want to easily add and update campspot details quickly.

 As a business user I want to quickly notify customers that the spot is fully booked and now unavailable tp prevent over booking.